 If you require multiple locations, you will need to submit a separate search for each area.

 If you need to pay a fee we will contact you with payment options before we carry out the search.

-Please note: highway search map results are valid for 28 days from the date of reply.
-Oxfordshire County Council will charge for a follow up or repeat request.
+Highway search map results are valid for 28 days from the date of reply.
+We will charge for a follow-up or repeat request.

 You should be aware that planning permission, on its own, does not confer a third party right over the public highway.

 - You should not put up any structure or carry out any planting on the highway.

 - Rights over the public highway are different from rights over private land; we can advise you further.

 - If you believe our highway records are incorrect, there is a process of appeal.

 - An electronic version of a site/location plan